WieSeTechnologies/.github/profile/README.md

     <img src="https://skillicons.dev/icons?i=python,flutter,dart,mysql" height="40"/>
 </p>

-Welcome to the WieSe Technology GitHub profile!
+Welcome to the WieSe Technologies GitHub profile!
 We are a small team of developers who are passionate about creating new and exciting projects.

 ## Contact 📬